||THE ALCORT SAILFISH and SUNFISH

 I repaired many light scratches and painted the lower hull with two coats of Interlux

-The Sunfish looked pretty good after the first coat of paint
+The Sailfish looked pretty good after the first coat of paint

-After the second coat I allow it to cure well before turning over.
+After the second coat I allow it to cure well before turning it over.

 I painted the deck light blue with a white seating area.